great-expectations/great_expectations/docs/contributing.rst

 .. container:: custom-indented-paragraph

-   Each :ref:`type of contribution <contributing_types_of_contributions>` has its own development flow and testing requirements.
    When your changes are ready, run through our :ref:`contributing_contribution_checklist` for pull requests.

    Note that if it’s your first contribution, there is a standard :ref:`Contributor license agreement (CLA)` to sign.

+..
+   Each :ref:`type of contribution <contributing_types_of_contributions>` has its own development flow and testing requirements.

 -----